chunhsienho/CarND-Path-Planning-Project/README.md

 This algorithm use the end of the last trajectory as the start config state of the JMT and generate many possible end state according to currenet state from Finite state machine.

+1. Velocity keep/ lane change left and right:
+   The trajectory would have different duration and end velocity.
+I choose the one with minimum cost

+   //psudo code for sampling different end config double target_speed=0.9* speed_limit;
+   double target_duration=2.0;
+   for d in range(target_duration-1.0,target_duration+1.0,0.1)
+      for v in range(target_speed -10.0,target_speed+10.0,1.0){
+         end_config={car_s+30.0,v,0.0}
+         trajectory = JMT(start_config,end_config,d)
+      }
+    }

+    2. Vehicle following: This part is like ACC(Adaptive Cruise Control).
+The vehicle would keep the same speed and a safe distance.
+       The end speed and distance are already decided.
+Here i sample different duration as the end config for JMT.

+Trajectory validation:

+The speed can't accelerate the speed limit and the accelerate should less than 10m/s^2 (rubric requirements)

+After validating the trajectory speed and acceleration, I calculate the cost of each sampled valid trajectories.
+I check the collision, min/max speed and i also check if the car stay in the center of the lane

+//psudo code for cost function best_traj=None;
+min_cost=1e10;
+for traj in possible_trajectories: cost =0.0
+`  cost+= 1000*collision_cost(traj,sensor_fusion)
+   cost+=50*max_min_speed_cost(traj)
+   cost+=25*center_lane_cost(traj)
+   if cost<min_cost:
+      min_cost=cost
+      best_traj=traj

+# Conclusion
+The edge cases and parameter in JMT need many time to handle.
+The less trajectory sampled, the less time it take to find the best trajectory.